 Does your security system cover those?
 Probably not.
 What about a snooping guest, curious child or even someone working in your home, like a contractor, getting into places they shouldn’t?
 You won’t know until it’s too late.

 Fortunately, the security system protecting your home’s exterior can also protect essential things on the inside.
-It just takes a little creative thinking.
+Indoor security cameras can be a huge help.
+Overall, though, it just takes a little creative thinking.

 One of my top home security secrets: It all starts with sensors

 A staple of any security system is the entry sensor.
 This uses two pieces — a sensor and a magnet — to tell if a window or door has been opened.
 You can attach an entry sensor to more than just a door or window.

 To pull this off, it does help to have a security system that lets you set silent alerts for individual sensors.
 Instead of trigging a full-blown alarm, you’ll get a silent notification.
 It also helps if the sensors are wireless, so you aren’t running easy-to-see and easy-to-cut wires everywhere.
 For this, we recommend our sponsor, SimpliSafe.
 Read to the end to find out more.

 Now, let’s jump into three ways to monitor more than just the doors and windows in your home.

 1. Medicine and liquor cabinets